 The oral Dissertation Defense consists of two parts.
 The first part is a public seminar that is open to members of the University and the public at large.
 Immediately following that seminar, the student meets privately with the Dissertation Committee to answer any questions that the committee members may have, and to discuss possible corrections or amendments to the written Dissertation.
-Once all corrections have been made to the Dissertation and at least four members of the committee approve, the entire Dissertation Committee and then also the EEB GSC Chair or Graduate Advisor need to sign the Report of Dissertation Committee form (via DocuSign) to notify the Graduate School Dean of successful completion of the defense and all degree requirements.
-As with other procedures, this form can be accessed on the "Forms" page of the EEB website and must be initiated by the graduate student: https://integrativebio.utexas.edu/eeb-graduateprogram/current-students-eeb/forms
+Once all corrections have been made to the Dissertation and at least four members of the committee approve, the entire Dissertation Committee form (via DocuSign) to notify the Graduate School Dean of successful completion of the defense and all degree requirements.
+As with other procedures, this form can be accessed on the "Forms"